-The need for modeling policies.
-There are multiple possibilities for how activities in a multimodal task can be overlapped under the EPIC architecture.
 One way to identify the specific strategy governing overlapping in a task is to propose a strategy, generate predicted performance under that strategy, compare the predicted performance to empirical data, and repeat until the predicted data matches the empirical results.
-In typical scientific cognitive modeling work devoted to verifying a cognitive architecture and understanding how a task might be done, it is acceptable to arrive at task strategies in this post-hoc model-fitting mode.
+In typical scientific cognitive modeling work devoted to verifying a cognitive architecture and understanding how a task might be done, it is acceptable to arrive at task strategies in this post hoc model-fitting mode.

-However, using EPIC or any other cognitive architecture for predictive engineering purposes requires the ability to develop reasonably accurate task strategies in an a priori mode.
+However, using EPIC, or any other cognitive architecture, for predictive engineering purposes requires the ability to develop reasonably accurate task strategies in an a priori mode.
 That is, the whole rationale for engineering models is to predict performance independently of empirical observation of the task in question.
 Indeed, once scientific work on cognitive architectures has progressed beyond simple demonstrations of feasibility, success at a priori prediction success is also required to fully establish a body of theory on scientific grounds.
-Predicting performance on an a priori basis requires not only a usefully accurate cognitive architecture, but also a set of modeling policies for how to choose and represent task strategies that are usefully accurate on a priori basis.
-In particular, the modeling policies specify which of the possible approaches permitted in EPIC should be used to deal with each specific modeling issue, or aspect of how the strategy utilizes the EPIC architecture.
+Predicting performance on an a priori basis requires not only a usefully accurate cognitive architecture, but also a set of modeling policies for how to choose and represent task strategies that are usefully accurate on an a priori basis.
+In particular, the modeling policies specify which of the possible approaches permitted in EPIC should be used to deal with each specific modeling issue for how the strategy utilizes the EPIC architecture.
 The ideal modeling policy would be directly related to the results of an a priori task analysis, easy to represent as an EPIC model, and empirically accurate.

-Some Possible Policies for Overlapping Task Activities
+4.3 Some Possible Policies for Overlapping Task Activities